The Benefits of a Central AC Unit

 Condensate Drain Line

-If the condensation drain line is clogged with algae, mold or snails it won’t be able to flush out the water that’s collected by your evaporator coil in cooling.
-This can cause a flooded home, water damage, and the development of mildew and mold.
-In order to prevent this the float switch near your indoor evaporator coil will stop the system when it determines that the drain line is blocked.
+If the condensation drain line is clogged with algae, mold or snails it won’t be able to flush out the water collected by your evaporator coil in cooling.
+This can lead to a flooded basement, water damage to your home, and mold and mildew growth.
+To prevent this from happening the float switch near your indoor evaporator coil will shut off the system if it detects that the drain line is blocked.